 06 Oct Fashion Trends & Sustainability: Creating demand and changing perceptions

-There is a global push for sustainable fashion, but at the same time the fast fashion industry is growing exponentially.
-What do you think are the biggest changes that will impact supply chains in the fashion industry over the next couple of years and how will the search for sustainability affect these?
+There is a global push for sustainable fashion but at the same time, the fast fashion industry is growing exponentially.
+What do you think are the biggest changes that will impact supply chains in the fashion industry over the next couple of years, and how will the search for sustainability affect these?

 Creating awareness is key, but I believe it must be created without blame, anger, shame and guilt if we want the consumer to take action.
 Making it easy to understand why a brand is sustainable is also key for the consumer to buy sustainable.
-It is through authentic brand story and narrative, transparency and sharing of information that trust will be established.
-It must be simple and visual, almost like kindergarten teaching.
+It is through authentic brand story and narrative, transparency and the sharing of information that trust will be established.
+This must be simple and visual, almost like kindergarten teaching.

 If you can forecast one trend in sustainable fashion that we are likely to see, what would it be?

 The re-invention of patchworking.
 Done in a beautiful, non-hippy and sophisticated way, it is almost like an illusion.
 Blending the scraps into garment, through patternmaking or as ornament, so we do not notice it.
-Also, decreasing textile waste by reintegrating it in the supply chain is the new trend and will become the new normal.
+Also, decreasing textile waste by reintegrating it into the supply chain is the new trend and will become the new normal.
 The brands who are already applying or exploring this concept will be at the forefront of what fashion in the 21st century is.

 Interviewed by Suddha Chakravartti, Editor-in-Chief at ONResearch, on September 30th, 2020.